Dzenoo/Jobernify/client/src/components/shared/markdown/policies/privacy-policy.md

 - **Withdraw Consent:** Where processing is based on consent, you can withdraw it at any time.

-To exercise your rights, contact us at [email].
+To exercise your rights, contact us at jobernify@gmail.com.

 **8\.
 Data Security**